rtrppl/orgrr/readme.md

 **A crucial difference between org-roam and orgrr is the use of databases. orgrr only relies on rg to update it's data about org-files, which is stored in hashtables.
 The aim is to have no dependencies on sql or related software.
 A second difference is that orgrr sticks to the ideal of every note being a single file (no nodes!).
 The final difference is relative minimalism - orgrr should have all necessary features to write, analyze, and manage notes - and draw on Orgmode/Emacs for everything else.**

-This package primarily address my own needs and I have been using orgrr almost daily for more than a year now (September 2024).
-My main container has more than 4000 notes and orgrr is much faster than org-roam.
+This package primarily address my own needs and I have been using orgrr almost daily for almost two years now (February 2025).
+My main container has more than 4500 notes and orgrr is much faster than org-roam (even without caching).
 Even on a Rasberry Pi 5, rg needs less than a second to extract all of the meta-data!
 It may be among the fastest Zettelkasten packages available for Emacs.

 **As no database is involved, orgrr works great with [Dropbox](https://www.dropbox.com/), [Google Drive](https://drive.google.com/) or other file-syncing solutions.
 If you are using a Git repository, a great solution for iOS access is [Working Copy](https://workingcopy.app/) due to its native support for Orgmode.
 In a related manner (and as a reminder), the [Github website](https://github.com/) also has good support for Orgmode.**